In today’s episode, I talk with Tony Sozzo for the second time on the show, this time about how to pay back your medical school loans.

 - How much debt do you have?

-- How long are you going to repay it back?
+- How long are you going to take to repay it?

-For example, you have a debt of $170,000 and you want to pay it over a period of 10 years (120 months), you will have a very high monthly payment.
-Extend that to 25-30 years, you have lower the monthly payment because it's stretched out.
+For example, if you have a debt of $170,000 and you want to pay it over a period of 10 years (120 months), you will have a very high monthly payment.
+Extend that to 25-30 years, and you have a lower monthly payment because it’s stretched out.
+But you will pay more interest over time.

-With the 25-year plan, more interest is added even if you have lower monthly payment
+It’s the cheapest plan in terms of the interest paid.
+With the 25-year plan, more interest is added even if you have a lower monthly payment.

 Now, picture this scenario: